CommE2E/comm/docs/dev_environment.md

 ## TablePlus

-Feel free to use a MySQL administration platform that you're comfortable with.
+Feel free to use a MySQL administration platform that you’re comfortable with.
 PHP was deprecated in macOS 12 (Monterey), leading many of us to switch to [TablePlus](https://tableplus.com/).

 After installing TablePlus, you need to open a new connection.
 After opening TablePlus, click the “Create a new connection” text at the bottom of the window that appears.

 - Alternatively, you can navigate through Connection → New... in the menu at the top of the display.

 Choose MySQL from the database options that appear.
-You'll be prompted for:
+You’ll be prompted for:

 - Name (Comm)
 - Host (localhost)